MitocGroup/deep-framework/README.md

 ## What is DEEP Framework?

 DEEP Framework is a nodejs package that is published on npmjs: https://www.npmjs.com/package/deep-framework.

-> If you are new to node and npm, check out the tutorial [how to install nodejs](http://howtonode.org/how-to-install-nodejs).

 In fact, this framework is a collection of nodejs packages, also identifiable as abstracted libraries: